moderndatacompany/dataos.info/docs/products/data_product/index.md

 </div>

 ## Data Product Architecture
-The architecture of a Data Product within DataOS typically involves several key components that handle various aspects of data processing and management.
-This section outlines the primary ports of a Data Product and introduces the additional Experience Ports offered by DataOS.
+The architecture of a Data Product within DataOS involves several components designed to facilitate the Data Product consumption and deliver business value.
+This section outlines the primary consumption ports of a Data Product and introduces the additional Experience Ports offered by DataOS.

 <center>
 ![Data Product](/products/data_product/ach.jpg){: style="width:31rem;" }